 Encrypted file sharing is crucial to organizations, not only for collecting information, but also for sending information securely and conveniently.
 This protects privacy for new employees and makes sharing files easier — starting the employee-employer relationship on the right foot.
 Although it’s easy to think of security as protecting the systems and devices that store and transfer sensitive information, using data-centric protection is more effective.
 This means that the actual files are secured, and that security extends across the life cycle of the data.

-Data-centric protection can be a simple and hassle-free experience when you incorporate it into your existing applications and workflows such as Google Workspace (including Gmail), Microsoft 365 Outlook, and apps like Workday that transmit sensitive data over email.
-The more simple your data protection methodology is, the more likely it is for your employees to actually use it, and the easier it will be to get new hires using the right processes for protecting data.
+Data-centric protection can be a simple and hassle-free experience when you incorporate it into your existing applications and workflows.
+Virtru interates with applications such as Google Workspace (including Gmail), Microsoft 365 Outlook, and SaaS apps like Workday that transmit sensitive data over email.
+The more simple your data protection methodology is, the more likely it is for your employees to actually use it, and the easier it will be to get new hires to use the right processes for protecting data.

 Using Virtru to protect new-hire PII within email and file-sharing applications can make for a smooth onboarding process.
 Not only does this protect you from breaches that can be stressful, costly, and damaging to employees but this also sets the tone with your new employee that they’re in a secure environment which creates a trust between the company and the employee.

-We'd love to show you how Virtru can add an easy layer of security to your HR and onboarding workflows.
+We'd love to show you how Virtru can add an easy layer of security to your HR and onboarding workflows to protect the personally identifiable information of new hires and set the standard for security.
 Book a demo with our team to learn more.